nathanialf/playdatebobble/README.md

   - Add view for display how to play the game
 - Code Quality
   - Add safegaurds for malformed level files
-  - Refactor bobbles and barriers to extend sprites and cut out some unnecessary complications with the objects and collisions
+  - Try to move some additional code out of main to make it more clear
 - Art
   - Sprite Updates
     - Barrier sprites update but its pretty boring still